3dfsb-dev/3dfsb/README.md

 Compilation libraries:
 ----------------------
-You need imagemagick's "mogrify" tool to convert the built-in image files to pnm files.
+You need imagemagick's "mogrify" tool to convert the built-in image files to pnm files and also the xxd tool.

 Hint: sudo apt-get install imagemagick